SmartMobilityAlgorithms/GettingStarted/README.md

     * [POI Factory](http://www.poi-factory.com/) can be used to get map data of any point of interest.
 You have to create an account to get access to the data

 * Use `osmnx` to read `.osm` file with [`osmnx.graph_from_xml`](https://osmnx.readthedocs.io/en/stable/osmnx.html?highlight=from%20file#osmnx.graph.graph_from_xml) and voila, you have your graph.

+---

+There are some things that you need to be aware of: the data from OpenStreetMaps are not complete, not in the sense that there are uncharted areas of the earth but the nodes of the same area are not grouped properly so you can have two places with obvious and feasible route between them but the two nodes are not related in any way in the `.osm` file and there is no [way](https://wiki.openstreetmap.org/wiki/Way)/[relation](https://wiki.openstreetmap.org/wiki/Relation) between these nodes.

+But we really need to stitch these nodes together and find routes between them and that we would be talking about in [Open-Datasets](https://github.com/SmartMobilityAlgorithms/Open-Datasets) repository and how to use OpenStreetMaps API and their domain-specific language for querying their data and stitching things together.